 When the local press quotes unnamed wine and government sources saying “the intention would be to acquire small parcels in different zones, the aim for the production of Malbec and Cabernet,” the sizzle Googles global.

-Yet, film and winemaker Francis Ford Coppola was looking for wine and visual flavor, not looking to buy, when he visited the Valle de Uco in Argentina's famed Mendoza wine region, his spokeswoman confirmed.
-"From the horse's mouth, the answer is 'no'… He hasn't bought a winery (in Argentina) and has no intention to,” said Kathleen Talbert in New York.
+Yet, film and winemaker Francis Ford Coppola was looking for wine and visual flavor, not looking to buy, when he visited the Valle de Uco in Argentina’s famed Mendoza wine region, his spokeswoman confirmed.
+“From the horse’s mouth, the answer is ‘no’… He hasn’t bought a winery (in Argentina) and has no intention to,” said Kathleen Talbert in New York.

 But it is a rumor that won’t die.

 It didn’t help that the film giant has been tucking in and out of Buenos Aires.
 Nor that he will be directing his own screenplay for a vaguely autobiographical movie, Tetro, in Buenos Aires later this year (to be scored by Argentine Osvaldo Golijov).
 Nor that he bought a house in February in the soulful and historic Palermo Viejo neighborhood of South American’s most European city.

 Nor did rumors downshift when Coppola’s double-Oscar-winning Argentine friend, Gustavo Santaolalla, bought a wine property in Valle de Uco in 2006.

 Meanwhile, after 30 years in Napa Valley, in 2006, Coppola bought the Chateau Souverin winery in Sonoma’s Geyserville and split up his Niebaum-Coppola estate into Rubicon, the winery, and FFC Presents, the negociant.
 His director of winemaking, Corey Beck, was in Mendoza after the 2006 harvest in California.